-What made me think I was military?
+Clearly, my husband is military.
+But now I found myself wondering why I considered myself military.
 Quite possibly it was my military ID.
 Or my access to the base.
 Maybe it was the restrictions I adhere to when using social media.
 Perhaps it was the stringent privacy regulations set to protect our base and service members that force me to withhold information from others (including family and close friends).
 We’re military.
 I’m military.
 My kids are military.
 It was a no-brainer.

 Until that moment when I heard those words, “You’re not military.
 Your husband is military.”

 I learned early into my marriage that our life in the military would not look like a normal marriage.
 And I accepted early on that my husband’s career would be trumping mine (you can’t become a news broadcaster when you move every 2 years).
-And as new parents of a rapidly growing family, we jointly agreed that consistency in our home (wherever the military determined that would be) was more important than both of us having careers.
-So it was then that I became a stay-at-home mom.
-I became the constant in a whirlwind of moves and deployments.
+And as new parents of a rapidly growing family, we jointly agreed that consistency in our home, wherever the military determined that would be, was more important than both of us having careers.
+So it was then that I became a stay-at-home parent.
+I became the constant in a whirlwind of moves and separations.
 And to this day, I am so grateful.
 We are so grateful.

 But in that single moment I had to reevaluate part of my identity: Was I military?

-I shopped at the commissary (only allowed to military), I volunteered on base (only allowed to military), I joined different base groups (only allowed to military).
+I shopped at the commissary (military only), I volunteered on base (military only), I joined different base groups (military only).